lucasfads/gym-companion/README.md

 Gym Companion is my first project developed from scratch to practice React.

-This webapp helps users track their workout programs and exercise load progress, with the added feature of visualizing this progress through charts.
+This web app helps users track their workout programs and exercise load progress, with the added feature of visualizing this progress through charts.

 Since it's only for practing React, there's no real database.
 Instead, I decided to use [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).